MLAbram/edu-iot-digital-twin-lab/Week-4/Bonus/README.md

 ## 🏆 Graduation Check
 If you see a line graph with a red "Critical Threshold" line at 70°C, you have successfully completed the entire Week 4 curriculum path!
 You have built a pipeline that senses, stores, alerts, and visualizes.

----

-Next Step: Can you find a way to make the graph update automatically without re-running the script?
-(Hint: See Bonus #2!)